-The Early Childhood Education concentration within the MAT program establishes practices to ensure equal education opportunities using a cutting-edge curriculum that provides content knowledge and pedagogical content knowledge, specifically, to address and challenge the inequality of curriculum.
+The Special Education concentration within the MAT program establishes practices to ensure equal education opportunities using a cutting-edge curriculum that provides content knowledge and pedagogical content knowledge, specifically, to address and challenge the inequality of curriculum.
 This program promotes, embeds, and assesses indicators of educational relevance of all students, including minority students, which contributes to equity in education.
 This program also helps to support the mission and vision of Coppin State University as one of Maryland's HBCUs.
-It will prepare early learning professionals with in-depth knowledge of theory and practices to support outstanding teaching.
+It will prepare special education professionals with in-depth knowledge of theory and practices to support outstanding teaching.
 Assessing SLOs that require the explicit teaching and learning of culturally responsive teaching will be assessed for program improvement and assurance with this program.
 This program also supports Coppin's mission to create premier programs reflective of community needs, collaborate with external stakeholders, and promote student persistence.

-The Department of Teaching and Learning at Coppin State University is currently supported by several grants, including an Education Support grant that provides funding for licensure testing and testing supports, such as study materials and practice tests.
-Developing an ECED concentration within the MAT program will help Coppin State, an HBCU, gain a new level of visibility in this high needs area throughout the state and nation.
+The launching of the SPED concentration within the MAT program will help Coppin State, an HBCU, to gain a new level of visibility through the state and nation.